 Hi, I am a postdoctoral research fellow at McLean Hospital, Harvard Medical School, working with Dr. Christian Webb.

-My research focuses on applying multimodal neuroimaging techniques (structural and functional MRI) and machine learning to clinical and cognitive neuroscience.
-Specifically, my work aims to better characterize depression and anxiety in adolescents and youth, improve the diagnostic process, and develop novel treatment interventions.
+My research leverages machine learning and multimodal data (magnetic resonance imaging, ecological momentary assessments, passive sensing, etc.) to address questions in clinical and cognitive neuroscience.
+Specifically, my work aims to better characterize depression and anxiety in adolescents and youth, improve the diagnostic process, and inform the development of novel treatment interventions.
 As part of my research, I also study factors that influence the results of MRI studies.

 My background is in clinical psychology and neuroimaging.
 I earned my PhD in psychology from Northeastern University in 2025, working with Drs.
 Susan Whitfield-Gabrieli (Massachusetts General Hospital), Randy Auerbach (Columbia University), and Juliet Davidow (Northeastern University).
 I hold both a Bachelor’s and Master’s degrees in clinical psychology and neuroscience from San Raffaele University (Milan, Italy).
 I am also a licensed clinical psychologist in Italy.